mocko-app/mocko/mocko-docs/docs/templating/index.md

 ```

 #### `proxy` helper
 Lets you proxy conditionally to the actual API behind mocko.
+You can choose the URL to proxy with
+the config `PROXY_BASE-URI` in the `mocko-proxy` module, either in the `.env` file or with an
+environment variable.
+If you're using the Mocko CLI, you can use the flag `--url` or `-u` instead.

 In the example below we're mocking empty posts for user with id 1:

 - `GET /posts?userId=1` will be mocked